quii/pepper/README.md

 Embracing this approach with well-written matchers means you get readable test failures for free.

+Please note though that this library will not bend over backwards to write _perfect_ English.
+It's more important that the message is clear and concise, rather than grammatically perfect, and bringing in complexity to make the message perfect is not worth it.

 ## Benefits of matchers

 A lot of the time people zero-in on the "fluency" of matchers.
 Whilst it's true that the ease of use does make using matchers attractive, I think there's a larger, perhaps less obvious benefit.